 Of course, geckos have needs and if you are in the way of them being able to obtain and satisfy them, you can be told so!

 While a gecko may attempt to bite you, it’s good to learn that they are mostly non-venomous.
-However, their bite can pierce the skin which can lead to some mild pain and discomfort.

 If your gecko was to bite and pierce the skin, it is imperative that you clean out the wound immediately.